At around three times higher than women, male suicide rates are too alarming to be ignored any further.

 The Global Burden of Disease estimates that over 24,000 died from firearm suicide in the United States in 2017, far greater than the 14,452 homicides by firearm.

-There are many factors that affect the risk of suicide among men, but the most prominent are mental disorders, alchohol and drug abuse, socio-economic problems, divorce laws, gun prevalence, and sucide contagion.
+There are many risk factors associated with suicidal tendencies, but the most common causes of suicide are mental disorders, alcohol and drug abuse, socio-economic problems, divorce laws, gun prevalence, and suicide contagion.

 It is important to note that risk factors are not warning signs.
 They indicate that someone is at heightened risk for suicide, but not if they are an immediate risk.

 1. Mental Health

 Depression, anxiety and other mood disorders are significant suicide risk factors for both genders.

 Studies have shown that anywhere from 46% to 98% of those who have committed suicide had a diagnosable mental disorder.